 Person typing on a computer keyboard – Flickr/Wellness Corporate Solutions

-The Cabinet announced that the law will be imposed on Egyptians inside the country and expatriates alike.
+The law will be imposed on Egyptians inside the country and expatriates alike.
 It will be also enforced on non-Egyptians inside and outside Egypt as long as the data in question belong to Egyptian citizens or foreigners staying inside Egypt.

-Violators of the law will be punished by a minimum of one year imprisonment and a fine of not more than LE 1 million ($55,988) and not less than LE 100,000 ($5,598), according to a statement released by the Cabinet.
+Violators of the law will be punished by a minimum of one year imprisonment and a fine of not more than LE 1 million ($64,222) and not less than LE 100,000 ($6,422), according to a statement released by the Cabinet earlier.

 Securing privacy rights

 Egyptian law criminalizes activities, including violations of an individual’s private life without their permission, and sentences the violator to prison in case he is proven guilty.

 Taking photos of a person in a private place, transmitting a conversation in a private place or overhearing a telephone conversation without permission may lead to a prison sentence of up to a year, according to Egypt’s penal code (309 bis, 309 bis A).